Deep NURBS -- Admissible Physics-informed Neural Networks: Deep NURBS

 \subsection{Partial differential equation and method overview}

-Let us consider a physical domain $\cl{D}$ of the vectors $\bs{x} \in \mathbb{R}^d$ and let $\partial \cl{D}$ denote the boundaries limiting the domain $\cl{D}$.
-The general form of a partial differential equation defined on the domain $\cl{D}$ with given Dirichlet boundary conditions reads as follows:
+Let us consider a physical domain $\cl{D}$ embedeed in $\mathbb{R}^d$ and let $\partial \cl{D}$ denote the boundaries limiting the domain $\cl{D}$.
+The general form of a partial differential equation defined on the domain $\cl{D}$ with homogeneous Dirichlet boundary conditions reads as follows:

-$\cl{L}$ and $B$ are the second order differential operator and the boundary operator, respectively, and $u$ is the sought solution.
-The PDE above can be turned into a weak form involving only one order of partial differentiation.
+$\cl{L}$ and $B$ are the differential and boundary operators, respectively, and $u$ is the sought solution.
+The PDE above can be turned into a weak form.
 For example, one can consider the two-dimensional Poisson equation defined over the domain $\cl{D}$:

-The weak form of Eq. \eqref{eq:poisson1} leads to the minimization of the energy term defined as \cite{weinan2018}:
+where its weak form leads to the minimization of the energy term defined as \cite{weinan2018}:

-$H^1$ is the Sobolev space for functions with square integrable derivatives, and $\lambda$ is a penalizing parameter to account for the boundary conditions expressed by the second integral of the equation. $u(\bs{x})$ is the sought solution of the PDE and is given as a combination between a NURBS and a neural networks function.
-We will have more insight on how to construct $u$ in section. \ref{sec:deepn}.
-Note that in the current study, we will only consider the first integral of \ref{eq:weak_form} as we account for boundary conditions differently.
-We will then address that in details in the next section.
-The first integral of Eq. \eqref{eq:weak_form} can be seen as an expectation of the integrand with respect to a uniform density.
+Here, $H^1$ is the Sobolev space for functions with square integrable derivatives and $\lambda$ is a penalizing parameter to account for the boundary conditions expressed by the second integral of the equation.
+The sought solution of the PDE $u(\bs{x})$ is given as a combination between a NURBS and a neural networks function.
+We will provide more insights on how to construct $u$ in what follows.
+Note that in the current study, we will only consider the first integral of \eqref{eq:weak_form} as our approximation is an admissible Neural Network, that is, our approximation satisfy the Dirichlet boundary conditions by construction.
+Also, note that the first integral of Eq. \eqref{eq:weak_form} can be seen as an expectation of the integrand with respect to a uniform density.
 The minimization reads then as follows :

 In practice, a more careful sampling scheme should be followed for better results.
 In section \ref{sec:sampl_mthd}, we will see that NURBS geometry generation allows for a spontaneous importance sampling scheme.
 Compared to classical machine learning solvers, PINNs (and their variants) categorize under the umbrella of unsupervised methods because no labeled data is required to solve the PDE.
 The only exception is the boundary points which are paramount for the problem's well-posedness.
 However, the method we propose in the current manuscript does not even need boundary information to solve the PDE at hand, and thus it can be classified as a fully unsupervised scheme.
 Indeed one pre-imposes hard boundary conditions from the beginning.